Tuesday, January 17, 2012

 La Bohème

-I have a love for Lillian Gish’s work so strong it approaches prejudice.
+I have a love for Lillian Gish’s work so strong that it approaches prejudice.
 She’s my favorite actor, and the promise of seeing one of her performances is enough to make me watch anything she’s in.
 But, when I do, I often find the actors around her, the sets—the whole movie, even—blurring into the background.
 Gish did not work in a vacuum, but sometimes, that’s how I remember it.
+Not with La Bohème.
+It's not the best film Gish ever starred in, but the rest of its cast, and its director, were as game as she was.

 King Vidor, whose interest in poor and hopeless souls reached an apocalyptic peak with The Crowd (1928), here delivers something intermittently light.
-John Gilbert is perfectly cast as Rodolphe, a playwright who has barely a franc to his name, and seems exhilarated by it.
-Gilbert, an actor with real charm, seems almost balletic in his big scenes: standing well-poised and straight; his form tapering to a thin waist, and his footsteps light.
+John Gilbert is perfectly cast as Rodolphe, a playwright who has barely a franc to his name, and seems exhilarated by that fact.
+Gilbert, an actor with real charm, seems almost balletic in his big scenes: standing well-poised and straight; his form tapering to a thin waist; his footsteps light.
 He is Carelessness.

 Gish, as Mimi, is Concern.
-She’s an embroiderer; as dirt-poor as Rodolphe, but more preoccupied with the consequences of it.
-It’s a typical Gish role, in the sense that she plays a woman who suffers greatly, but persists, thanks to the strong spirit inhabiting her weak body.
+She’s an embroiderer: poor like Rodolphe, but worried about it.
+This is a typical Gish role, in the sense that she plays a woman who suffers greatly, but persists, thanks to the strong spirit inhabiting her weak body.

 Oh, the things she does.
 I’ll describe just two.
-First, Mimi’s trip to the pawn shop, where she spills a bundle of goods on the proprietor’s table—an amazing piece of pantomime, as Gish manages to attach a split-second’s worth of meaning to each object as the man casually flicks them aside.
-The pace of this bit makes it comic, but the intensity—and range—of different reactions Gish delivers, using her eyes and mouth, shoulders, arms and hands, makes it moving too.
-To achieve both is genius.
+First, there's Mimi’s trip to the pawn shop, where she spills a bundle of goods on the proprietor’s table—an amazing piece of pantomime, as Gish manages to attach a split-second’s worth of meaning to each object as the man casually flicks them aside.
+The pace of this bit makes it comic, but the intensity—and range—of different reactions Gish delivers, using her eyes and mouth, shoulders, arms and hands, makes it moving, too.

 This is all great silent acting, of course.
-But what’s more interesting to me is that both scenes have a beat to them I’d call musical.
-The first, Gish composes of short notes; the second, of long draws of the bowstring.
-We are adapting opera here, after all.
+But what’s more interesting to me is that both scenes have a 'beat' to them.
+In the first, Gish is composing with short notes; in the second, with long draws of the bowstring.
+They were adapting opera here, after all.
 The music has to come out somehow.
 Combine these scenes with the totality of Gilbert’s performance and you see how Vidor proposed to do it.

-Other elements, though, just feel stagey.
-The bohemians’ living space is gigantic, or at least it looks that way, as though theatrical width was needed for a film with no dance numbers or otherwise complex choreography.
+Other elements, though, feel stagey.
+The bohemians’ living space is gigantic, or at least it looks that way, as if theatrical width were needed for a film with no dance numbers or otherwise complex choreography.
 Rodolphe’s friends are painted a bit too broad for a film from the mid-20s.
 And the costumes, especially for the women, are outsized and garish.
-This looks wrong on Gish.
+They look wrong on Gish.

 Actually, joy looks wrong on Gish.
-And maybe that’s why, as La Bohème wore on, I cared less.
-If you know the plot of the opera, you know joy is fleeting for Mimi, but there is a point, about in the middle, where she has a lot of it.
-And damn it, seeing poor, sweet, suffering Gish waltz through a grove with Gilbert, in swoon, seemed cheap.
+And maybe that’s why, as La Bohème wore on, I began to care less about Mimi.
+If you know the plot of the opera, you know that joy, for her, is fleeting, but there is a point, about in the middle, where she has a lot of it.
+Gish gives us that joy.
+But her swooning over Gilbert comes off as cheap.
 A cynic would say she had no gift for light comedy.
 Being prejudiced, I prefer to think of Gish as having created a character too full, too nuanced in her fears and goals, to be as air-headed as the rest.
-Maybe I should believe in love instead.
-But frankly, I couldn’t believe that Mimi believed in love, and that’s the trouble.
+Maybe I should believe in the power of love instead.
+But frankly, I couldn’t believe that Mimi believed in love.

 Where to find La Bohème: